-Live session on Wednesday, May 5, 2021 at 9:30AM PT / 12:30PM ET.
-Hosted by Carrie Coughlin, MD from Washington University School of Medicine and Amy Paller, MD, MS from Northwestern University, this session will feature keynote speaker Eli Sprecher, MD, PhD from Tel Aviv Sourasky Medical Center and presentations from five selected abstracts.
-To access this register using the link below.
-You need not have registered for the SID virtual meeting to participate, and registration is free of charge.
+Recorded live on Wednesday, May 5, 2021.
+Hosted by Carrie Coughlin, MD from Washington University School of Medicine and Amy Paller, MD, MS from Northwestern University, this session will featured keynote speaker Eli Sprecher, MD, PhD from Tel Aviv Sourasky Medical Center and presentations from five selected abstracts.
+Follow the link below to watch the presentations.

 PeDRA Session at the 2021 Society for Investigative Dermatology Virtual Meeting